By Chloe Lim

 Yeo Zhi Yi in Danum Valley in Borneo, Malaysia.
-Image by Jennifer Sheridan.
+Image provided by Asst Prof Jennifer Sheridan.

 The project was conceptualised after Zhi Yi attended a course in Conservation Biology, where he headed to Danum Valley to learn about natural history and improve research skills in the sciences.
 He worked with then Assistant Professor of Environmental Studies and instructor for the course, Jennifer Sheridan.